c-hetan30/DS_Sal_pred/README.md

-# Data Science Salary Estimator: Project Overview
+# ML engineer Salary Estimator: Project Overview
-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+* Created a tool that estimates ML engineer salaries (MAE ~ $ 11K) to help ML engineers negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized Linear, Lasso, and Random Forest Regressors using RandomsearchCV to reach the best model.
 * Built a client facing API using flask

 ## Code and Resources Used
-**Python Version:** 3.7
+**Python Version:** 3.6
 **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, selenium, flask, json, pickle
 **For Web Framework Requirements:**  ```pip install -r requirements.txt```
 **References - ** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2